AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

 User Skills - On Demand: You can specify the start date and export the report using the option.The report will be extracted from the date  enterd  till present

-**[!UICONTROL uicontrol User Skills - Configure]**: This option let's you schedule the extraction of the report.
+**[!UICONTROL User Skills - Configure]**: This option let's you schedule the extraction of the report.
 Select the Enable Schedule checkbox and specify the start date and time.
 You can also specify the interval at which you want the report to be generated and sent.

 +++